NewYorkCityCouncil/councilcount/README.md

 # Overview

-The `councilcount` package allows easy access to population data for around 70 demographic groups across various NYC geographic boundaries.
+The `councilcount` package allows easy access to population data for over 100 demographic groups across various NYC geographic boundaries.
 This data was pulled from the 2017-2021 5-Year American Community Survey.
 For geographic boundaries that are not included in the ACS, like council districts, estimates were generated.